QuantumPhi/GIT-IGNORE/README.md

 GIT-IGNORE
 ==========
-A BASH script used to alias [Zach Latta's Gitignorer](https://github.com/zachlatta/gitignorer) into git, allowing for quick gitignoring of files.
+A BASH script used to alias [zachlatta's Gitignorer](https://github.com/zachlatta/gitignorer) into git, allowing for quick gitignoring of files.

 UNIX